Tetrachloroiodic acid: Synthesis

+although it quickly decomposes into iodine and iodate when introduced into less acidic conditions.

 Physical properties

-Tetrachloroiodic acid forms a crystal hydrate which has orange crystals that are unstable in air and melt by dissolving in their own water of crystallization at 19 °C.
+Tetrachloroiodic acid forms a crystal hydrate which has orange crystals that are unstable in air and melt by dissolving in their own water of crystallization at 19 °C. Crystals of HICl4*4H2O contain square planar tetrachloroiodate anions associated with various hydronium cations, such as H5O2(+), showing structural similarities to the hydrates of other chloride-based inorganic acids, most notably HAuCl4*4H2O.